 There’s only one reason for me to visit Chinatown.
 The same reason as most people.
 I go to stuff my face with delicious Chinese food.
-I do this often at my local Bangkok Chinatown; an area centred round Yaowarat Road and the sprawling maze of backstreets surrounding.
+I do this often at my local Bangkok Chinatown; an area centred around Yaowarat Road and the sprawling maze of backstreets surrounding it.
 But the Chinatown in Bangkok isn’t so different than any other Chinatown of the world.
 Chinese foods rarely change from one Chinatown to the next.
 Chinese food is always Chinese food.
 When visiting Bangkok Chinatown ignore the conflicting recommendations blogged across the internet.
-Just go, get lost, eat a lot and stumble on your own food gems.
+Just go, get lost, eat a lot and stumble on your own street food gems.
 This is a basic introduction to Bangkok Chinatown and what to look for when eating Chinese food.

-Eating in Chinatown – Dim Sum
+Eating in Chinatown: Dim Sum

 Minced meats wrapped in wonton-esque cases and steam cooked.
 Generally served as portions of three (as do many dim sum dishes).
 Shumai dumplings are traditionally made with pork but can be found as an assortment of meats.
 Common examples on a dim sum menu include crab or shrimp shumai.
 Even with shumai the variations seem endless with different wraps, meats and ingredients.
 Eat with chopsticks.
 Serve with a soy and vinegar dip.
 Pay around 50 Baht for a set of 3 Shumai.
 A Thai equivalent is Kanom Jeeb which can be found as street food in Bangkok and come served with added sprinkles of toasted garlic.